minnyres/docker-amule-dlp/README.md

  + `24672` - extended client UDP port
  + `24665` - extended server request UDP port

 The extended server request UDP port must be standard client TCP port + 3, while the other ports can be changed in aMule setting.

- ### run official aMule but not the DLP fork
+### Run official aMule but not the DLP fork
 There is also a support for the official aMule.
 To run the latest official release v2.3.3 without DLP, just change the option

      image: minnyres/amule-dlp:official-2.3.3